otherguy/roomba-wifi/README.md

 ## Support on Beerpay

-If this is useful to you in any way, you can buy me a :beer:!
+If this is useful to you in any way or you end up building it yourself, you could buy me a beer!
+I would also appreciate build reports or photos of your cloud-connected Roombas!

 [![Beerpay](https://beerpay.io/darkwinternight/roomba-wifi/badge.svg?style=beer-square)](https://beerpay.io/darkwinternight/roomba-wifi)  [![Beerpay](https://beerpay.io/darkwinternight/roomba-wifi/make-wish.svg?style=flat-square)](https://beerpay.io/darkwinternight/roomba-wifi?focus=wish)